Frequently Asked Questions

 Will events sell out?

 Though Family Weekend registration will not sell out, there may be events with limited capacities.
-Be sure to RSVP to any events you would like to attend in the registration form.
+Be sure to pay close attention to the schedule to note any event with limited capacities.
+If any tours or excursions reach capacity, you will be able to join a waitlist and will be contacted if space becomes available.

 Where is check-in?